shuya-tamaru/Rhino-Plugin-QuickSplit/README.md

-﻿# QuickTrim for Rhinoceros
+﻿# QuickSplit for Rhinoceros

 ## Overview
-QuickTrim is a Rhinoceros 8 (Windows) plugin that enables flexible surface trimming operations with intuitive point-based selection.
+QuickSplit is a Rhinoceros 8 (Windows) plugin that enables flexible surface trimming operations with intuitive point-based selection.

 ## System Requirements
 - Rhinoceros 8 (Windows)

 ## How to Use
-1. Execute the "QuickTrim" command from the command palette
+1. Execute the "QuickSplit" command from the command palette
 2. Select the surface you want to trim
 3. Select points on a plane to define the trimming range
   - Minimum of 3 points required